Centro Histórico de Cádiz, Spain Travel Guide

 Located in Cádiz, Spain

-Centro histórico de Cadiz is conveniently accessible by various transportation options in Cádiz, Spain.
-If you're flying in, Seville Airport is approximately 65 miles (104.6 km) away from Cádiz.
-From there, you can easily reach Centro histórico de Cadiz by taxi or shuttle.
+Centro Histórico de Cádiz is conveniently accessible by various transportation options in Cádiz, Spain.
+If you're flying in, Seville Airport is approximately 65 miles (104.6 km) away from the city center.
+From there, you can easily reach Centro Histórico de Cádiz by taxi or shuttle.

-For those already in Cádiz, buses, taxis, and walking are viable options to reach Centro histórico de Cadiz, which is located 0.4 miles (0.6 km) from the city center.
-You can also rent a car and drive to Centro histórico de Cadiz, providing flexibility to explore at your leisure.
+For those already in Cádiz, buses, taxis, and walking are viable options to reach Centro Histórico de Cádiz, which is located 0.4 miles (0.6 km) from the city center.
 Its exact address is Pl.
-San Francisco, 5, 11004 Cádiz, Spain, Spain.
+San Francisco, 5, 11004 Cádiz, Spain.

 Cadiz embankment panorama in Spain with beautiful cathedral.